 25. What makes you the best candidate for this job?

 Answer: I have received proper qualifications, education, and training that make me a strong candidate for this job.
 I feel confident about my capabilities as a medical assistant.
-I am very comfortable in performing duties listed in the job description.
+I am very comfortable performing the duties listed in the job description.
 My communication skills and willingness to learn new things will be an asset to this organization.

 How to Prepare for Medical Assistant Interview?